Getting Started

 input: 'src',

-// Exclude Vue entry file to avoid semantic conflicts
+// Exclude Vue entry files to avoid semantic conflicts

 exclude: ['src/main.ts'],